ravibansal/videoRetrieval-v2/README.md

 # videoRetrieval-v2
 ## Instruction for the data to be used:
 1. Please make sure that the video-sentence ratio is constant.
+2. Organize your video data such that, you have all the video files for training inside "data_train" folder and for testing inside "data_test" folder.
+(You have the option to provide your own file names in the input/argumemts to the python files).
+3. Organize your sentence data such that, a "setences_train.txt" OR 'sentences_test.txt" file contains all the sentences corresponding to train/test data.
+The order of the sentences should be same as the order of the videos (which is sorted alphabetically).
+So, for example if you have two videos "a.mp4" and "b.mp4" in your video directory and the dataset contains 10 sentences/annotations per video then the sentences.txt file should contain 10 sentences for "a.mp4" than 10 sentences for "b.mp4" with each sentence in a new line in the text file.
-2. Make different .npy files for train and test data using the below preprocessing files.
+4. Make different .npy files for train and test data using the below preprocessing files.
 The resulting feature files will be:
     1. vid_feats_train.npy
     2. sent_feats_train.npy
     3. vid_feats_test.npy